kangtt250/kangtt250.github.io/profile.md

 ## **EXPERIENCE**

+### **Head of Business Development, Rock Bund Capital, Singapore — 2025.04-Present**

+- At Rock Bund Capital, I lead our business and capital partnership efforts across both proprietary and external strategies.
+We are a quantitative crypto fund actively trading across major CEXs, and we also manage the Newbund Fund, designed for institutional and high-net-worth investors seeking consistent returns with managed risk.
+Our investor base includes well-known trading platforms and institutions.
+- For investors: We offer access to actively traded, market-neutral strategies with real-time transparency, institutional-grade infrastructure, and strong risk control.
+- For talented HFT traders/PMs: We back proven, scalable strategies with capital, ultra-low latency infra, and VIP-tier fee rates on top exchanges.
+If you’re constrained by capital or infrastructure but confident in your edge, let’s talk.

 ### **Futures Business Lead, Binance, Remote — 2023.12-2025.04**

 - As the Business Lead of Binance’s Futures and Options division, I oversee a high-performing team of five professionals, responsible for the full business and product lifecycle of our derivatives offerings.
 My mandate spans market intelligence, product strategy, cross-functional coordination, and go-to-market execution.